-The governors hold the overall responsibility for ensuring that the legal requirements for worship are met and the RE/Collective Worship governor monitors policy and practice.
+The governors hold the overall responsibility for ensuring that the legal requirements for worship are met and the Academy Council monitors policy and practice.
 Further evaluation is undertaken by those leading the worship, and the views of other staff, the pupils for whom the worship is intended or members of the governing body are also sought.
-Link and Foundation governors visit both whole school and classroom Collective Worship to monitor use of Christian symbols and prayer, pupil engagement, setting/atmosphere/tone, and the relevance/appropriateness of content.
+Link governors will visit both whole school and classroom Collective Worship to monitor use of Christian symbols and prayer, pupil engagement, setting/atmosphere/tone, and the relevance/appropriateness of content.